sanamoin5/MemeClassifier/README.md

 ### Weights
-The models will store the weights in weights/ directory and wil continue to utilize them if they are already present in the directory.
+The models will store the weights in weights/ directory and wil continue to utilize them if they are already present in the directory. <br>
+The weights can be found at https://drive.google.com/drive/folders/1gPkhpasDZT2CLiZ5TWQ9Su4Roe5XNt1r?usp=sharing .